-There are some obvious advantages to having a company logo and slogan — and a couple of other good reasons to have them when considering your new website and its ability to be easily found on the internet.
+There are some obvious advantages to having a company logo and slogan — and a couple of other good reasons to have them when considering your new website and its ability to be easily found online.
 This post discusses those.

-Lately, I’ve begun to do some website design and consulting work for a few clients who are coming to me with literally nothing established in the way of company branding.
-While they’re relatively-small and locally-based service firms, each is involved in an extremely competitive market.
+Lately, I’ve done some website design and consulting work for a few clients who are coming to me with literally nothing established in the way of company branding.
+While they’re relatively small and locally based service firms, each is involved in an extremely competitive market.
 Lots of folks are regularly browsing the internet and looking for the services they offer.
 All things being equal, they’ve got to do anything and everything to stand out from the crowd.

 A corporate logo and a slogan are two ways to stand out.
 Often these will differentiate you significantly from competitors and you’ll gain a bonus SEO (Search Engine Optimization) edge as well!